 $ bytesafe help

 Usage: bytesafe [options...] command [options...] [args...]

-Manage registries in your account using Bytesafe CLI
+Manage registries in your workspace using Bytesafe CLI